 When a joint in your spine moves while you stretch or during spinal manipulation, you may hear a cracking noise.
 This sound is harmless, although manipulating your joints to make them crack can sometimes cause joint irritation.
-Both stretching exercises and professional spinal manipulation performed by a licensed chiropractor help relieve pain and tension in the back.
+Lower back cracking techniques, or professional spinal manipulation performed by a licensed chiropractor, help relieve pain and tension in the back.
 However, severe back problems may require medication or surgery.

 Stretching for Back Pain

 Whether or not you hear cracking sounds when you stretch your back, stretching is a good way to relieve back pain and prevent back injuries.
 Stretching exercises can improve back pain by relieving tension, increasing flexibility and building strength in muscles that support your spine.

 Several back stretches, including the shoulder squeeze and seated lower back rotational stretch, can be performed easily in your office chair at work.
 With its emphasis on gentle stretching and strengthening, yoga may be particularly beneficial for back pain sufferers.
 Some yoga stretches for the back include the cat pose, cobra pose and knee-to-chest pose.
 If you have had a serious back injury, surgery or osteoporosis, check with your doctor before trying any back stretches.

 Another therapy for back pain, based primarily on the manipulation of joints that causes "cracking," is chiropractic care.
 During a chiropractic adjustment — lower back "cracking techniques," a chiropractor will forcefully move the joints in your back beyond their usual range of motion.